Content

 Loan Repayment Schedules

 By depreciating an asset, an allowance is made for the deterioration in the asset’s value as a result of use , age and obsolescence.
-Generally, property is depreciable if it is used in business or to earn income;, wears out, decays, gets used up or becomes obsolete, and has a determinable useful life of more than one year. how to record a loan to your business in bookkeeping This entails statement of the primary and secondary sources of repayment for the credit.
+Generally, property is depreciable if it is used in business or to earn income;, wears out, decays, gets used up or becomes obsolete, and has a determinable useful life of more than one year.
+This entails statement of the primary and secondary sources of repayment for the credit.
 The usefulness or application of two ways-out strategies is contingent on a borrower’s default.
 The secondary way-out offers an alternative recovery plan in the event that the expected primary source of repayment fails.
 It also comes in handy when collateral taken to secure the credit is inadequate or unrealizable.
 In the case of EGL’s loan proposal, the primary source of repayment for the facility is upfront lodgments into the company’s account by buyers of the products.
 The second way-out is liquidation of the stock-in-trade (i.e., petroleum products financed by the bank that are stored in EGL’s tanks under the warehousing agent’s control on behalf of the bank).
 Final maturity rather than making repayments in installments, but this obviously adds to the financing cost and is not common in the project-finance bond market.

 Is A Loan Payment An Expense?